bharath12b5/mvn-linux/Building-Puppet.md

     $ puppet resource user puppet ensure=present gid=puppet shell='/sbin/nologin'
     ```

 9. Modify the `$condir/puppet.conf`.
-If we assume the hostname of the master machine is master.ibm.com, change the values of dns_alt/_names and server (both in the main or master section) as follows:
+If we assume the hostname of the master machine is master.ibm.com, change the values of servers (either in the main or master section) as follows:

     ```
-    dns_alt_names = puppet,master.ibm.com
     server=master.ibm.com
+    ca_server=$server
+    report_server=$server
+    archive_file_server=$server
     ```

-    make sure the value of server is the hostname of the master machine and it is DNS resolvable to the agent machine.
+    make sure the values of all servers are DNS resolvable.
+Here we have assigned all the servers to be master.ibm.com, they could also be different servers.

 10. The Puppet master runs on TCP port 8140.
-This port needs to be open on your master’s firewall (and any intervening firewalls and network devices), and your client must be able to route and connect to the master.
+This port needs to be open on your master’s firewall (and any intervening firewalls and network devices), and your agent must be able to route and connect to the master.
 To do this, you need to have an appropriate firewall rule on your master, such as the following rule for the Netfilter firewall:

     ```$ iptables -A INPUT -p tcp -m state --state NEW --dport 8140 -j ACCEPT```